loboda4450/pingbot-telegram/README.md

 # PingBot

-### Simple telegram bot to ping your buddies to play some games.

 #### You wanna play?
 Gather friends?
 Use bot!

 If you want to add game to your library just click "Subscribe" button under lobby message, otherwise use command: